Erlotinib is a type of targeted cancer drug. It is also known as Tarceva.

 You should take the right dose, no more or less.

-You can carry on taking erlotinib for as long as it is still working.
+You continue taking erlotinib for as long as it is still working and the side effects aren't too bad.

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.